amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 ## *ML concepts*

 ***recursion***—ML uses recursion for repetition.
 Let us examine the factorial function.
 In mathematics, factorial of $n$ is defined as $n! = n × (n-1)!$ and $0! = 1$ by fiat.
-In Standard ML, this function can be implemented as an almost-verbatim of its mathematical definition:
+In Standard ML, this function can be implemented as an almost-verbatim of its mathematical definition, using a *primitive recursion*:

 ```Haskell
 fun fac 0 = 1